 Ron’s Way Of Proposing

 We were getting a car out of storage and putting on the license plate, when he said, “Since I’m already on one knee … will you marry me?”
 I laughed, and said, “Be serious, Ron.”
-He motioned me to stay put, retrieved the ring from the car, and returning with the box, he got back on one knee and said, “I am serious.”
+He motioned me to stay put.
+He retrieved the ring from the car and got back on one knee.
+“I am serious,” he said.
 He opened the little white box to reveal the ring he had chosen for me; three diamonds, each stunning in its own right, but together making an exquisite display and representing the past, present, and future.
 He went on.
 “I’ve loved you from the moment I met you.
 I’ve waited 35 years for you.
 Will you marry me?”